hueeylow/power_automate/chopedesk.md

 Administrator have additional access and functionality to manage reservations across all users: <br><br>
 <b>[To insert process chart]</b></br></br>
 <b>i.
 View All Booking Reservations</b></br>
-Administrator can view booking summaries and reservation details for all employees.
+Administrator can view booking summaries and reservation details for all users.
 This provides a centralised overview of desk usage.<br><br>
 <b>ii.
-Delete Any Employee's Booking</b></br>
+Delete Any User's Booking</b></br>
-Administrator can delete reservation belonging to any employee when required.<br><br>
+Administrator can delete reservation belonging to any user when required.<br><br>
 <b>iii.
 View Desk Availability</b></br>

 Administrator can also check desk availability based on the selected date.<br><br>
 <b>iv.
 Create Booking on Behalf of a Employee</b></br>
-Administrator can create a desk reservation for another employee by input his name and select an available desk.
+Administrator can create a desk reservation for another user by input his name and select an available desk.
 This is useful when an administrator needs to manage a reservation on behalf of an employee.
 <br>